 In addition to the support that the LMC can offer to GPs relating to their work and contracts there are other sources of help available:

-The North East & Cumbria Regional LMC, in conjunction with your LMC, have commissioned an Employee Assistance Programme (EAP).
+The North East & North Cumbria Regional LMC, in conjunction with your LMC, have commissioned an Employee Assistance Programme (EAP).
 The EAP is a confidential counselling and information service.
-It is available to ALL General Practitioners and Practice Managers across Newcastle and North Tyneside.
+It is available to ALL General Practitioners and staff employed within general practice across Newcastle and North Tyneside.
 See here for further details.

 The service is available 8am – 8pm Monday – Friday and 8am – 2pm Saturday.